aadhithya/tum_console/README.md

 ## Setup
 * clone the repo.
 * run `python tum_console.py [options]`
-* Create an alias if you want to access it globally.
+* Create an alias if you want to access the easily.

+## Features
+* Search for study rooms at Bibliothek Mathe/Informatik(bibMI), Magistrale Mathe/Informatik(mi) and Garching Hochbruck(hbrk) with --room-info/-ri
+* Get the day's menu at the mensa you want.
+(WIP)

 ## Usage
 ```